adparlor/conduit/README.md

 $ ./server
 ```

-This project ofcourse also needs Apache Cassandra to get the information from.
+This project ofcourse also needs Apache Cassandra to get the data from.
 If you don't already have it installed, I highly suggest using brew

 ```sh
 $ brew install cassandra